Home / Chemicals & Materials / Advanced Materials / E-Waste Management Market

 In terms of type, the market is segmented into recycled and unrecycled.

-The unrecycled segment is expected to hold a major share in the market, owing to the lack of awareness regarding the detrimental effects of e-waste on the environment.
-Moreover, lack of availability of data regarding properly collected and recycled e-waste indicates the management of e-waste outside the authorized collection system.
+The unrecycled segment is expected to hold a major share of the market, owing to the lack of awareness regarding the detrimental effects of e-waste on the environment.
+Moreover, the lack of availability of data regarding properly collected and recycled e-waste indicates the management of e-waste outside the authorized collection system.

 REGIONAL INSIGHTS